nchandhi/nckmtemplate/README.md

        -  Solution Prefix - provide a 6 alphanumeric value that will be used to prefix resources

-       -  content understanding location
+       -  Content Understanding location

-       -  model deployment location
+       -  Model deployment location

-       -  model choice
+       -  Model choice

-       -  select an existing ai hub
+       -  Select an existing AI Hub

        -  Other Location - location of resources (required for Azure SQL and CosmoDB resources)